 12. Trivedi MK, Patil S, Tallapragada RM (2012) Thought Intervention through Biofield Changing Metal Powder Characteristics Experiments on Powder Characterisation at a PM Plant.
 Future Control and Automation 173: 247-252.

 13. Trivedi MK, Patil S, Tallapragada RM (2013) Effect of Biofield Treatment on the Physical and Thermal Characteristics of Vanadium Pentoxide Powders.
-Journal of Material Sciences & Engineering S11:001.
+Journal of Material Sciences and Engineering S11:001.

 14. Trivedi MK, Patil S, and Tallapragada RM (2013) Effect of bio field treatment on the physical and thermal characteristics of Silicon, Tin and Lead powders.
-Journal of Material Sciences & Engineering 2:125.
+Journal of Material Sciences and Engineering 2: 125.

 15. Trivedi MK, Patil S, and Tallapragada RM (2014) Atomic, Crystalline and Powder Characteristics of Treated Zirconia and Silica Powders.
-Journal of Material Sciences & Engineering 3: 144.
+Journal of Material Sciences and Engineering 3: 144.